ChrisMuir/pandas-group-by/README.md

 # pandas-group-by

-My first formal Python package.
+My first formal Python package, created as a test in order to learn about Python package building.
 Using [this](https://python-packaging.readthedocs.io/en/latest/) tutorial as a guideline.

 This package exposes one function, `group_by()`.
 Purpose of this function is to provide a drop-in replacement for `pandas.DataFrame.groupby()` that will keep